 About

 Unadilla Community Farm is an off-grid, solar-powered, non-profit farm education center, situated on 11 acres in West Edmeston, NY.
 Founded in 2014 by millennial first-generation farmers who met through the WWOOF network, Unadilla Community Farm incorporated as a 501(c)3 non-profit organization in 2020.
+In 2024, with financial support from the National Black Food & Justice Alliance, the land on which Unadilla Community Farm operates was purchased by the Stolen Lands Community Land Trust to ensure local stewardship and access to the community farm and education center in perpetuity.

 Our mission is to showcase and teach climate-resilient agriculture while increasing food access and access to herbalism for low-income, low-access communities.

 • Showcasing & Teaching Climate Resilient Agriculture: Since 2014, we have transformed an abandoned corn field into a 1-acre multi-story “food forest” that is one of a kind in our region.
 As a member of USDA’s Conservation Stewardship Program and the first Otsego County recipient of New York State’s Climate Resilient Farming program, we showcase a diversity of USDA NRCS recommended conservation practices, such as rainwater collection, multi-story and alley cropping, no-till management, wildlife habitat planting, crop rotation, and more.
 What Unadilla Community Farm highlights is that these regenerative agriculture practices can be applied not just in the home garden, but at scale, done efficiently and economically.
-For the past 10 years, Unadilla Community Farm has run a variety of education programs, including a Permaculture Internship, Farm Fellowship, Community Volunteer Days, and two Northeast SARE on-farm research studies.
-228 people from 6 continents have participated in our education programs, with many of them receiving academic credit at the undergraduate or graduate level for completion of our internship.
+For the past 11 years, Unadilla Community Farm has run a variety of education programs, including a Permaculture Internship, Farm Fellowship, Community Volunteer Days, and two Northeast SARE on-farm research studies.
+294 people from 6 continents have participated in our education programs, with many of them receiving academic credit at the undergraduate or graduate level for completion of our internship.

 What is a community farm?

 Many people are familiar with the term ‘community garden,’ which, as defined by USDA, is a collaborative project on a shared open space where participants share in the maintenance and products of the garden, including healthful and affordable fresh produce.
 As a community farm, we are implementing this concept at scale, engaging dozens of volunteers throughout the season from the communities we serve through our Community Volunteer Days.
 Volunteers assist with production while learning sustainable farming techniques that are efficient and economical.
-Similar to a community foundation, which is publicly funded and serves the local community, Unadilla Community Farm is a publicly funded 501(c)3 non-profit that serves the regional community in Central NY State, through its Education & Research, Food Access, and Herbal Aid Programs.
+Similar to a community foundation, which is publicly funded and serves the local community, Unadilla Community Farm is a publicly funded 501(c)3 non-profit that serves the regional community in Central NY State, through our Education & Research, Food Access, and Herbal Aid Programs.

 Our vision for a sustainable future.